RichardKavanagh/c-modern-approach-solutions/README.md

 ## Information

-All code was developed and compiled on an x86_64 RHEL 7.8 machine with gcc 4.8.5 with the C89 or C99 standard.
+All code was developed and compiled on an x86_64 RHEL 7.8 machine with GCC 4.8.5 with the C89 or C99 standard.

 ## Useful links